oceanhackweek/CAHW2018_Materials/ooi_m2m_data_access/README.md

 ## Local Setup Instructions

-<b>For use on your local machine only.</b> You do not need to proceed if you are using the jupyterhub server.
+During the workshop you will be provided with a JupyterHub workspace on the cloud and your environment will already be set up for you.
+If you would like to try out these notebooks on your local machine, you can proceed with the following instructions.

 Download anaconda or [miniconda](https://conda.io/miniconda.html), then add the conda-forge channel.